Cancel anytime

 Overview

-The Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the FTSE US Treasury 0-1 Year Index.
-It primarily invests in U.S. Treasury securities with remaining maturities of less than one year.
+The Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) seeks to provide investment results that closely correspond to the performance of the ICE U.S. Treasury 0-1 Year Bond Index.
+It primarily invests in short-term U.S. Treasury securities with maturities of less than one year, offering a low-duration, low-risk investment option focused on capital preservation and income.

 Reputation and Reliability

-Goldman Sachs Asset Management is a well-established and reputable global investment firm with a long track record.
+Goldman Sachs Asset Management is a reputable and well-established investment firm with a long history of managing various investment products.

 Management Expertise